LIAAD/Text2StoryPackage/docs/source/usage.rst

 ''''''''

 There are only two modules devoted to the extraction of events, ALLENNLP ('en') and SRL ('pt').
-The extraction of events is done in the same way as extraction of time and participants.
-See the code bellow.
+The extraction of events is done in the same way as the extraction of time and participants.
+See the code below.

 .. code-block:: python
     import text2story as t2s